Detecting and Characterizing Mg II absorption in DESI Survey Validation Quasar Spectra: Introduction

+The host galaxies of these absorption systems are frequently too dim to be otherwise observed, particularly those at redshifts beyond $z=1$ \citep[e.g.][]{AbsHost1,AbsHost2,AbsHost3,AbsHost4}.
+However, the detectability of absorption systems associated with these hosts is not affected by the luminosity of the host system, nor by its redshift.
+As such, these absorption systems allow us to query the gas content of a diverse set of galactic environments that would otherwise be difficult or impossible to survey.

-Although a range of absorption species are commonly found in DESI spectra, including Fe II, Al III, C IV, and S IV, the analysis in this paper will focus on \Mgii as it produces a distinct doublet shape, and is easily detected in quasar spectra at most rest-frame wavelengths between \Mgii emission near $2800\,{\rm \AA}$ and Ly$\alpha$ emission near $1215\,{\rm \AA}$.
-It becomes significantly more challenging to reliably detect metal absorption systems blueward of Ly$\alpha$ emission as they will often blend with lines in the Ly$\alpha$ Forest \citep[e.g.][]{MetalLya}.
+Although a range of absorption species are commonly found in quasar spectra, including Fe II, Al III, C IV, and Si IV, the analysis in this paper will focus on \Mgii as it produces a distinct doublet shape, and can be detected at rest-frame wavelengths between \Mgii emission near $2800\,{\rm \AA}$ and Ly$\alpha$ emission near $1215\,{\rm \AA}$.
+It becomes significantly more challenging to reliably detect absorption systems blueward of Ly$\alpha$ emission as they will often blend with lines in the Ly$\alpha$ Forest \citep[e.g.][]{MetalLya}.

+The detection and characterization of \Mgii absorbers allows for the study of their distribution across redshift space.
+Since these absorbers are inherently associated with galaxies, they can be used as mass tracers and their density informs the formation of cosmic structure \citep[e.g.][]{Bergeron1991, ChenIncidence}.
+The determination of rest-frame equivalent width values can also provide insight into the physical scale of circumgalactic media, and their variation as a function of redshift \citep[e.g.][]{Bordoloi2011,Rajeshwari2023}.
+Additionally, as galaxies evolve the composition and physical properties of their CGM environments change, causing certain absorption species to become more or less detectable \citep[e.g.][]{Daddi,CGM}.
+Therefore, the detection of \Mgii absorbers can inform our understanding of galaxy evolution because only certain CGM environments can result in \Mgii absorption.

+Absorption systems also enable studies of the nature and kinematics of outflowing gas in their host galaxies \citep[e.g.][]{Prochaska2004,Nestor2011,Bordoloi2011,Bouche2012,Kacprzak2012,Lan2018}, as well as the covering fractions and relative metallicities of the absorbing material \citep[e.g.][]{Steidel1994,Aracil2004,Chen2010,Lan2020}.
+By first detecting \Mgiinospace, it is possible to detect other metal lines arising from the same CGM and do so with greater certainty, even at lower EW values.